pidemo/the-politics-project-lms/README.md

 ## Prerequisites

-- Chart.js library
-- Chart.js DataLabels plugin
+- Chart.js library:

-Make sure to include the following scripts for both those elements in the <head> of each page where charts will be used:

 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>

+- Chart.js DataLabels plugin:
 <script src="https://cdn.jsdelivr.net/npm/chartjs-plugin-datalabels@2"></script>

-And also add the main script before the closing </body> tag of each page where charts will be used:
+- The Actual Script to render all charts

-<script src="https://cdn.jsdelivr.net/gh/pidemo/the-politics-project-lms@a3d4405/index.min.js" type="text/javascript"></script>
+<script src="https://cdn.jsdelivr.net/gh/pidemo/the-politics-project-lms@main/index.min.js" type="text/javascript"></script>

+Those 3 scripts are all bundled into a "Chart Scripts" component in Webflow, so you don't need to worry about getting the latest version.

+## Basic Install in Webflow

+1- Add the "Chart Scripts" component on any page where you need to render one or more charts (anywhere, but preferably at the bottom of the page/DOM).
+2- Add a "Chart Component" component wherever you need to add a chart on the page.
+3- Set all the required component properties for the Chart Component, following the guidelines about attributes below.

 ## Data Attributes Reference